rfwlab/rfw/docs/articles/essentials/watchers.md

 })
 ```

 The path points to a module, store, and key.
 Watchers return a function to stop observing.
 Store this function and call it from `OnUnmount` to avoid leaks.
+See [Lifecycle hooks](../api/core#lifecycle-hooks) for hook registration options.

 ## Immediate and Deep Options